systemsguide/systemsguide.github.io/docs/expectations.md

 ### Causality

 Each system has an individualised understanding of their own plurality.
 Most systems have reasoning for why a plural model is right for them, but some systems additionally believe that their plural experiences owe to a specific cause.
-These "causalities" - including spiritual and cultural truths, psychological mechanisms, and deliberate actions - aren't neccesary to understand oneself as as plural, but help an individual system understand themselves - even if that understanding is "we are how we are - it doesn't matter why".
+These "causalities" - including spiritual and cultural truths, psychological mechanisms, and deliberate actions - aren't neccesary to understand oneself as as plural, but can help an individual system understand themselves - even if that understanding is "we are how we are - it doesn't matter why".

 ### Words